 Matador – socializing while trading

 Matador combines two of the features a contemporary user wants; investing and being in touch with friends.
 It borrows functions from both Twitter and Robinhood to make this combination work.
-Thus, you can stay connected with friends while analyzing both yours and their investments.
+Thus, you can stay connected with friends while analyzing both your and their investments.

 The app provides a complex guide to what is offered in the financial world and how to invest.
 You’ll find useful information about companies, their stock price history, and everything you need to know before trading.

 Cryptocurrency is linked with the blockchain phenomenon so many apps have subsequently been built to help the users manage their shared transactions.
 Coinbase may be one of the best at the moment.
 It eases the clients’ work with a simple menu and an intuitive interface.
 Its functions incorporate keeping track of the transactions for every type of cryptocurrency, including Bitcoin, Litecoin, Ethereum, and Bitcoin Cash.

 Revolut – the best fintech app for international transactions

 Revolut not only has a simple and efficient financial website, but is a well-known app that helps you master financial managerial skills.
 As well as the basic transactions and balance checks, there are many other features, the system offers instant notifications, monthly reports, and the possibility to set limits for your budget.